Wild Bill Hagy

-William Grover "Wild Bill" Hagy (June 17, 1939 - August 20, 2007) was an American baseball fan and cab driver from Dundalk, Maryland, who led famous "O-R-I-O-L-E-S" chants during the late 1970s and early 1980s from section 34 in the upper deck at Memorial Stadium.
+William Grover "Wild Bill" Hagy (June 17, 1939 - August 20, 2007) was an American baseball fan and cab driver from Dundalk, Maryland.
+A superfan of the Baltimore Orioles, he was made famous for leading the "O-R-I-O-L-E-S" chants during the late 1970s and early 1980s from section 34 in the upper deck at Memorial Stadium.

 Life

-Hagy grew up in Sparrows Point, Maryland, and drove an ambulance, an ice cream truck, and eventually a cab until he retired in 2004.
+Hagy grew up in the working class neighborhood of Sparrows Point, Maryland, adjacent to the steel mills of Baltimore's waterfront.
+He reportedly was married "more times than Elizabeth Taylor", and worked part-time as a Good Humor man for over a dozen years selling ice cream to children.
+He was a cab driver for many years.